Halls Creek, Western Australia: Climate

 Halls Creek receives 571.5 mm of precipitation annually.
 There is a wet season from December to March and a dry season for the rest of the year.
 The hottest time of year is just before the wet season and at the start of it, from October to January.
 The dry season is cooler and has a higher diurnal temperature variation.
 January is the wettest month, receiving 155.2 mm of rain on average.
 August is the driest month, receiving only 2.1 mm of rainfall.
-August has the least precipitation days with 0.5 and January has the most with 13.5 days.
+August has the fewest precipitation days with 0.5, and January has the most with 13.5 days.
 Humidity is low year-round, but it is higher during the wet season.
 Halls Creek receives 3439 hours of sunshine annually, with July having the most sunshine and February having the least.